marshmallow-code/webargs/docs/index.rst

 Install
 =======

-Webargs is *small*.
+webargs is *small*.
 It has no hard dependencies, so you can easily vendorize it within your project or install the latest version from the PyPI:
 ::

    pip install -U webargs